 Students can review their progress towards degree by utilizing the Degree Audit that is available in Catalyst.
 Keep in mind that the degree audit is a tool to assist you with planning, but the college office is the final authority in determining completion of your degree requirements.

 Experience-Based Learning and Career Education

 The Division of Experience-Based Learning and Career Education serves as a fully integrated career preparation hub within the University of Cincinnati.
-The division provides students with “real world” education opportunities, such as Co-operative Education (Co-op) and Internships, as well as transition-to-career services like Career Coaching.
+The division provides students with “real world” education opportunities, such as Co-operative Education (Co-op), as well as transition-to-career services like Career Coaching.

 Forms, Policies, and Procedures